When You Activate A Tank You May Choose One Of Four Actions: -Move the tank

 IF YOUR TANK STARTS THE TURN "IN MOVEMENT"

+- You may move your tank.
 Roll two D4s.
 You may move your tank a number of hexagons equal to the number rolled.
 Don't forget to take away any movement restriction modifiers!

 - You may move your tank and then fire on another tank.
 Roll two D4s.
 Take away any movement restriction modifiers that tank has.
 To move and fire will cost you 3 movement points from the number rolled on your two D4s.
 (You may also move and fire on another tank if you started the turn in a stationary position, however you may roll only one D4.
 Good luck!)
+If you started the turn in movement, you are not required to use all movement points generated but you are required to move at least one hexagon if you roll a movement dice.

 Your tank is always positioned facing a corner of the hexagon it is on.
 You may turn your tank from one corner to the next to allow your tank to go in a different direction than the one it is initially facing.
 This action costs 1 movement point.
 Movements within the same hexagon of two or three positions cost 2 movement points.